 01 / Design is like salt

-Good design is like salt in a recipe—essential, but best used with restraint.
-It’s what turns a collection of ingredients into something memorable.
-Too much, and it overwhelms; too little, and something feels missing.
-When done right, it enhances the idea rather than competing with it.
-Great designers know when to add a pinch and when to stop, letting the design quietly elevate what matters most.
+Good design is like salt — essential, but best used with restraint.
+Too much overwhelms the idea.
+Too little and something feels off.
+The skill is knowing when to add a pinch and when to stop, letting the work quietly elevate what matters most.
 Less, but better.

-Good design is like salt in a recipe—essential, but best used with restraint.
-It’s what turns a collection of ingredients into something memorable.
-Too much, and it overwhelms; too little, and something feels missing.
-When done right, it enhances the idea rather than competing with it.
-Great designers know when to add a pinch and when to stop, letting the design quietly elevate what matters most.
+Good design is like salt — essential, but best used with restraint.
+Too much overwhelms the idea.
+Too little and something feels off.
+The skill is knowing when to add a pinch and when to stop, letting the work quietly elevate what matters most.
 Less, but better.

-Good design is like salt in a recipe—essential, but best used with restraint.
-It’s what turns a collection of ingredients into something memorable.
-Too much, and it overwhelms; too little, and something feels missing.
-When done right, it enhances the idea rather than competing with it.
-Great designers know when to add a pinch and when to stop, letting the design quietly elevate what matters most.
+Good design is like salt — essential, but best used with restraint.
+Too much overwhelms the idea.
+Too little and something feels off.
+The skill is knowing when to add a pinch and when to stop, letting the work quietly elevate what matters most.
 Less, but better.

 02 / Let it marinate